 Oat splits, client hospitality, and the partner suite expectation

 Charlotte recruiting still competes with markets where café-quality coffee is baseline.
 Oat and dairy splits show up unevenly across floors: sustainability messaging on one wing, whole milk for client hospitality on another.
-Dialing taps during week one of a pilot prevents the “wrong milk” week that shows up in internal chatter faster than a broken card reader on the vending bank.
+Setting tap preferences during week one of a pilot prevents the wrong-milk week that shows up in internal chatter faster than a broken card reader on the vending bank.

 The proprietary Arabica blend—sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States—is replenished on a rhythm matched to real pours so the break room does not smell like yesterday’s roast on the Thursday the tour schedule stacks three client blocks back to back.